Top 10 Advantages of the Hybrid Cloud

 Faction builds powerful cloud technology products that help organizations derive the maximum benefit from their investments in hybrid cloud solutions.

 Faction Hybrid DRaaS (HDRaaS) is a flexible disaster recovery service that makes it easy and cost-effective to protect data and applications while managing your failover needs.
 Faction Cloud Control Volumes provides scalable back-end storage that’s directly connected to public clouds through our high-speed, proprietary network technology.
-Faction Data Protection services protect your data while reducing your storage footprint through deduplication efficiencies.
+Faction Multi-Cloud Data Services protect your data while reducing your storage footprint through deduplication efficiencies.

 Together, these solutions allow organizations to replicate and protect on-prem workloads, reduce data storage costs, and make the most of their big data assets.